ddb-qiwang/S2Omics/README.md

 </div>

-Now, suppose we've obtained the Visium HD data based on which we annotate the superpixels inside the ROI with cell types (annotation_file.csv).To broadcast the cell type information inside the ROI to thw whole tissue slide, we can run following codes (takes about 20 hours with GPU),
+Now, suppose we've obtained the Visium HD data based on which we annotate the superpixels inside the ROI with cell types (annotation_file.csv).To broadcast the cell type information inside the ROI to thw whole tissue slide, we can run following codes (takes about 1 hour with GPU),
 ```python
 ./run_demo_label_broadcasting.sh
 ```